-The judge failed to comply with the law and failed to maintain professional competence in the law when the judge failed to complete the required judicial education for the 2020-2021 and 2021-2022 academic years and failed to cooperate with the Commission in violation of Section 33.001(b)(5) of the Texas Government Code.
-[Violations of Canons 2A and 3B(2) of the Texas Code of Judicial Conduct and Article V, Section 1-a(6)A of the Texas Constitution.]
-Public Reprimand of a Justice of the Peace (6/8/23).
+The judge failed to comply with the law and maintain professional competence in the law when the judge failed to obtain the mandatory judicial education hours for the 2022-2023 Academic Year and failed to cooperate with the Commission's investigation.
+[Violations of Canons 2A and 3B(2), Section 33.001(b)(5) of the Texas Government Code and Article V, Section 1-a(6)A of the Texas Constitution.]
+Public Warning of a Municipal Court Judge (6/6/24).